Overview of TDS Return Filing in India

 Why Choose Kanakkupillai?

 Kanakkupillai is the leading service provider for filing TDS returns in India.
-Our team of experts with vast knowledge of Tax Laws works tirelessly to provide users with a hassle-free experience.
+Our team of experts, with vast knowledge of Tax Laws, works tirelessly to provide users with a hassle-free experience.
 To save you time and effort, our team helps you prepare the necessary documents for the TDS return.
 Our services are customised and designed based on the client's needs.

 With 24/7 assistance, TDS can be filed in just a few clicks.
 We ensure that all your doubts and confusion are adequately cleared on time, and our clients remain compliant with the nation's Tax Laws to avoid any fines.

 In addition to TDS return filing, Kanakkupillai offers complete income tax return filing services, providing specific information about income sources, reductions, and tax-saving purchases made during the financial year.
-We also provide online GST return filing services, with individual users needing to file four forms for GST returns.
+They also provide online GST return filing services, with individual users needing to file four forms for GST returns.

 Frequently Asked Questions